 Students either pass or fail the exam.
 The faculty as a whole will evaluate the results as well as input from the student's advisor and classroom instructors to determine the final grade.
-Students that fail the exam may retake it at the end of the next academic term.
-If a student fails the exam twice, they may petition the Department to consider offering a third exam.
+Students who fail the exam may petition the Department to consider offering a retake of the exam.
+If permission is not granted, then the exam failure will be final.